News Corp, Porsche among top picks at hedge fund event

 The conference, a charitable event that raises money for paediatric cancer research, is seen in the United States as a must-attend event for wealthy investors.

-Egerton Chief Investment Officer John Armitage named News Corp, Samsung, Apple, Richemont and Volkswagen as his favourite positions.
+Egerton Chief Investment Officer John Armitage named News Corp, Samsung, Apple, Richemont and Volkswagen as his favorite positions.

-Nicolai Tangen, founder of $5.8 billion (3.6 billion pounds) AKO Capital, said French cosmetics group L'Oreal will benefit from aging populations spending more on cosmetics, and said the stock was at the low end of its historical value range.
+Nicolai Tangen, founder of $5.8 billion AKO Capital, said French cosmetics group L'Oreal will benefit from aging populations spending more on cosmetics, and said the stock was at the low end of its historical value range.

 He added that his firm's research showed that L'Oreal products continue to increase market share.